 The Co-op Family Center is a nonprofit organization that has served University of Oregon (UO) student families, faculty, and community members in Eugene, Oregon for the past forty years.
 Our school’s educational philosophy has evolved over the forty years of our existence and continues to evolve as we learn from each other, our children, our families and from our research.
 We are a Reggio Emilia inspired school, based on an Italian child-centered philosophy.
 Based on our philosophy, we always put the child’s experience and discovery at the center of our theoretical thinking and work.

-In 1978, The Co-op Family Center (formerly known as Amazon Co-op) started as a true cooperative in which student families traded time in order to support their childcare needs.
-There were 10 families involved with the Co-op during that first year.
+In 1978, the Co-op Family Center (formerly known as Amazon Co-op) started as a true cooperative in which UO student families traded time in order to support their childcare needs.
+There were ten families involved with the Amazon Co-op during that first year.
 In 1984, Amazon Co-op hired a director and a full-time teacher.
-At this time, the Co-op was one classroom of 24 children between 2-5 years.
+As this time, the Amazon Co-op was one classroom of twenty-four children between the ages of two to five years old.
 Parents worked extensively in the classroom and in the kitchen.
-Co-oping was not mandatory, but parents received a tuition credit for time spent co-oping in the classroom.
+Co-oping was not mandatory, but parents received a tuition credit for time spent in the classroom.

 In 1994, the Amazon Co-op grew to include kindergarten and school-age classrooms, and later that year, we included an infant/toddler program.
 The Amazon Co-op had a center director, five full-time teachers, and many work-study students from the University of Oregon working in the classroom.
 In 1996, the Amazon Co-op moved into a new building in Spencer View Student Housing and became the Co-op Family Center.